 So, no more with the military-industrial complex and their frankenfoods.
 I haven't even touched on the issue of genetically-engineered foods and the evil that is Monsanto.

 I resolve to eat most of my fruits and vegetables raw, same goes for my nuts and seeds.
 Unlike with a 100% raw diet, I'll have baked whole-grain bread, though I may try some dehydrated cracker recipes from raw food sites.
-I do have some processed soy and vegetable protein items, (soy milk, tofu, tempeh, soy-based meat and cheese replacements) but they will not constitute the bulk of my diet.
+I do have some processed soy and vegetable protein items, (soy milk, tofu, tempeh, soy-based meat and cheese replacements) but they will not cons

 In fact, I am still delving into what's "ok" and what isn't.
 I recently discovered that my favorite soy milk, Silk, no longer uses organic soy beans.
 From what I've read, genetically modified soy beans have pretty much contaminated the general supply, so unless the package is specifically marked organic, chances are good that you're consuming a genetically modified organism (GMO).